 Margaret A. Dalton, Professor of Law; Faculty Director, Clinical and Placement Education

-Professor Margaret A. Dalton is the administrative director of USD Legal Clinics, supervising attorney for the Education and Disability Clinic and affiliated faculty with the Center for Education Policy and Law.
-She oversees all aspects of the on-site legal training program for interns, which provides free legal services annually to more than 600 individuals.
+Professor Margaret A. Dalton is the faculty director of Clinical and Placement Education, supervising attorney for the Education and Disability Clinic and affiliated faculty with the Center for Education Policy and Law.
+She oversees all aspects of the USD Legal Clinics, which provides free legal services annually to more than 600 individuals.
 Her work in special education law and legal training has been recognized with awards from the Law Library Justice Foundation, San Diego Volunteer Lawyer Program, State Bar of California and COMPASS Family Center.
 She earned her BA, magna cum laude, from Immaculate Heart College in 1971 and a JD from USD School of Law in 1994.